 Amsterdam, the Netherlands [Image: Flickr user _dChris]Enlarge Photo

-European countries continue to implement aggressive policies to move away from fossil fuels for transportation and favor zero-emission solutions in renewable energy and vehicles.
+European countries continue to assess more aggressive policies that favor or mandate zero-emission vehicles to move away from fossil fuels for transportation.

-Last year, the Netherlands joined Norway to ban the sale of new cars powered by internal-combustion engines after 2025.
+Last year, a recommendation passed by the Dutch senate proposed The Netherlands join Norway in banning the sale of new cars powered solely by internal-combustion engines after 2025.

-Now, the Dutch government has further honed its ban with a follow-up policy: all vehicles in the Netherlands must be zero-emission by 2030.
+Now, the Dutch government has proposed a policy toward the same goal, though on a less aggressive schedule than Norway: All new vehicles sold in the Netherlands must be zero-emission by 2030.

-The NL Times recently reported on major changes planned by the new Dutch government, including its follow-up to the initial policy, spelled out within its agenda for "mobility and passenger transport" actions.
+The new Dutch government's plans for a follow-up to the initial policy were spelled out within its agenda for "mobility and passenger transport" actions.

 2018 Mini Cooper S E Countryman All4 plug-in hybrid, Catskill Mountains, NY, July 2017Enlarge Photo

-Holland's 2030 internal-combustion engine ban arrives shortly after the city of Paris announced it will phase out all fossil-fuel-powered cars by the same year.
+Holland's proposed 2030 ban on sales of vehicles with engines arrives shortly after the city of Paris announced it plans to phase out all fossil-fuel-powered cars operating in the city that year.